From The Theme

 Research results revealed insights that can help schools reposition themselves within digitally mediated spaces, taking advantage of student technology use to develop engaging learning opportunities for students, as well as supporting active student roles and identities.
 Observations confirmed that powerful learning happens when people become part of a community and that students learn well when they are together learning about something that matters to them.
 Mobile was observed to be a highly personal but also a social experience.
 Further research will explore the impact of current events, and how the digital media can structure both civic participation and demagoguery within a real-world school community.

 PEOPLE BEHIND THE PROJECT

-Paulo Blikstein is an Assistant Professor at the Stanford Graduate School of Education where he directs the Transformative Learning Technologies Lab and the global FabLearn Program.
-Blikstein's research focuses on how new technologies can deeply transform the learning of science, technology, engineering, and mathematics.
+Paulo Blikstein was an Assistant Professor at the Stanford Graduate School of Education where he directs the Transformative Learning Technologies Lab and the global FabLearn Program.
+Blikstein’s research focuses on how new technologies can deeply transform the learning of science, technology, engineering, and mathematics.
 He creates and researches cutting-edge educational technologies, such as computer modeling, robotics, digital fabrication, and rapid prototyping, creating hands-on learning environments in which children learn STEM disciplines by building sophisticated projects and devices.